ardalis/ardalis-com-gatsby/src/pages/blog/what-are-abstractions-in-software-development.md

 }
 ```

 Boom!
 Now we know this interface is not a (good) abstraction, because it has exactly one implementation.
 Success!
 But wait, what changed about the interface?
-If it was a (good) abstraction before, why did it suddenly become bad one now?
+If it was a (good) abstraction before, why did it suddenly become a bad one now?
 Or if the rule is silent on 0 and 2+ implementation interfaces, is there any way to improve it so it might be more helpful?
 What happens when I do this?

 ```csharp
 public class InMemoryOrderDataAccess2 : IOrderDataAccess